DUNE-DAQ/daq-release/doc/development_workflow_gitflow.md

 We use [two access roles](https://home.fnal.gov/~dingpf/repo_access_role.png) for each repo.

-* Maintain: one or two developers have the "Maintianer" role to each repository;
+* Maintain: one or two developers have the "Maintainer" role to each repository;
 * Write: a GitHub team of developers.

 Teams are entities of the DUNE-DAQ project, thus they can be used across multiple repos.